COVID-19 FAQs: Unemployment Insurance Benefits

 After you file a claim and your account is set up, you must “certify” for your benefit payments.
 Certifying is answering basic questions every two weeks that tells us you’re still unemployed and eligible to continue receiving payments.
 Usually, it will take about a week after you certify before you receive your first benefit payment.
 With the large amount of claims we are processing, there may be delays.

-If you received unemployment benefits you were not eligible for (known as an overpayment), we will send you a notice.
-It is important to repay this benefit overpayment as soon as possible to avoid collection and legal action.
-After receiving a notice, visit Benefit Overpayment Services to learn how to repay an existing overpayment.
+If you received unemployment benefits you were not eligible for, we will send you a notice.
+Visit Benefit Overpayment Services to learn how to repay an overpayment after receiving a notice.

 If you want to repay these benefits before receiving a notice, review the following: